Enumeration of graphs with a heavy-tailed degree sequence: Proof of Theorem

 Noting that $M_1=\Omega(n)$ by our assumption that $d_1\ge 1$, the error term $n^2M_1^{-3}$ is $O(M_1^{-1})$.
 It only remains to show that \be \psi({\bf d})=\frac{M_1}{2}-\frac{M_2}{2M_1}+\frac{M_3}{3M_1^2}-\frac{3}{4}+O(\xi+M_1^{-1}).\lab{final} \ee The functions $\phi_{\ctwo}$ is simply a truncation of the expansion of the logarithm.
 The result, using Maple for example, is~\eqn{final}, after neglecting all terms that are dominated by $\xi$ or $M_1^{-1}$.
 This completes the proof of Lemma~\ref{lem:S}. \ss

-We observe that, somewhat surprisingly, in expanding~\eqn{LOWER}, all terms of the form $d_i^rd_j^w/M_1^t$ with $r+w>t+1$ disappear, and similarly all terms in~\eqn{LOWER1} of the form $d_i^w/M_1^t$ with $w>t+1$ disappear.
-To prove this was posed in a problem session at a meeting in Oberwolfach\footnote {``Enumerative Combinatorics'', Oberwolfach Workshop ID 1410, 2--8 March, 2014.
+We observe that, somewhat surprisingly, in expanding~\eqn{LOWER}, all terms of the form $d_i^rd_j^w/M_1^t$ with $r+w>t+1$ apparently disappear, and similarly all terms in~\eqn{LOWER1} of the form $d_i^w/M_1^t$ with $w>t+1$ disappear.
+The question of finding a proof of this claim was posed, in the case of~\eqn{LOWER}, in a problem session at a meeting in Oberwolfach\footnote {``Enumerative Combinatorics''\!\!, Oberwolfach Workshop ID 1410, 2--8 March, 2014.
 Organisers M. Bousquet-M{\'e}lou, M. Drmota, C. Krattenthaler and M. Noy} and immediately solved independently by each of I. Gessel, G. Schaeffer and R. Stanley.
-Using this fact one can reduce the amount of computation required, by first showing that the terms with $4\le m\le 28$ from~\eqn{LOWER} and~\eqn{LOWER1} are dominated by $\xi+O(M_1^{-1})$.
+Gessel did the same for~\eqn{LOWER1}.
+Using these facts, one can reduce the amount of computation required, by first showing that the terms with $4\le m\le 28$ from~\eqn{LOWER} and~\eqn{LOWER1} are dominated by $\xi+O(M_1^{-1})$.
 Here, it helps to observe that $\sum_{r<w} d_i^rd_j^w \le (M_2^*)^{(r+w)/2}$ for fixed $r,w\ge2$.